Rutul language

-Rutul is a language spoken by the Rutuls, an ethnic group living in Dagestan (Russia) and some parts of Azerbaijan.
+Rutul or Rutulian is a language spoken by the Rutuls, an ethnic group living in Dagestan (Russia) and some parts of Azerbaijan.
 It is spoken by 30,000 people in Dagestan (2010 census) and 17,000 (no date) in Azerbaijan.
 The word Rutul derives from the name of a Dagestani village where speakers of this language make up the majority.

 Rutul is endangered in Russia and classified as "definitely endangered" by UNESCO's Atlas of the World's Languages in Danger.